Finding and applying for placement roles

 - Keep track of your applications - you can use our template application tracker

-- Ask for support - The Placement Team is dedicated to supporting you while you are searching for your placement and while you complete your placement
+- Ask for support - the Placement Team is dedicated to supporting you while you are searching for your placement and while you complete your placement

 Where to find placement roles